flatironinstitute/CryoLike/docs/source/examples/convert_particle_stacks.rst

 This script demonstrates the usage of the :py:func:`convert_particle_stacks_from_star_files()
 <cryolike.convert_particle_stacks.particle_stacks_conversion.convert_particle_stacks_from_star_files>`
-function from
-the :py:mod:`cryolike.convert_particle_stacks.particle_stacks_conversion`
-module.
+function.
 Please see the linked documentation for a brief description of the possible parameters.

 The :py:func:`convert_particle_stacks_from_star_files()